pouya-codes/WWEST_machine_learning/README.md

 # WWEST_image_processing
-A QT based application for applying simple image processing filters on the images.
+A QT based application for applying simple Computer Vision models on the images.